pingcap/community/README.md

 participate in a community activity.
 Start with attending working group meetings or joining the slack channel.

+For more details on how to contribute to the TiDB repos, see [How to contribute](./contributors/README.md).

 Some useful documents:

 * [Github Workflow](./contributors/workflow.md)